Table of Contents

 After Purchase Safety

-- Monitor your statements — Check for unauthorized charges after every online purchase
+- Monitor your statements — Check for unauthorized charges after every online purchase.
+Set up transaction alerts with your bank so you are notified of every charge in real time

 - Save confirmation emails — Keep digital receipts for all purchases